marcodb26/TabMania/README.md

 too many tabs on a window and their titles are all but invisible, or when the window is hidden from view.
 TabMania monitors changes in tab titles, and when it notices this pattern on a tab, it pushes its tile to the top of the TabMania popup, and pulses its favicon.
-The title change also naturally triggers blinking of the TabMania popup _Home_ tab.
+The title change also naturally triggers blinking of the TabMania popup _Home_ view.
 Never again miss one of these title-based notifications!

 ## Custom groups
 Custom groups are a convenient way to keep related tabs grouped together.
 In the _Custom groups setting_